GabeScott/standard-works-vault/General Conference/1999 April - Love and Service.md

 # Love and Service

-*By David B. Haight - Of the Quorum of the Twelve Apostles*
+By Elder David B. Haight - *Of the Quorum of the Twelve Apostles*

 *Given in the April session of the 1999 General Conference*

+>*Let me just remind all of you of the great need we have … for couple missionaries. … If you’re retired and wondering what to do with those extra years, there’s a world out there of excitement.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1999/04/love-and-service?lang=eng)